faciam-dev/gcfm/README.md

 ### Table prefix
 If you keep your CF tables namespaced (e.g. `gcfm_custom_fields`), pass `--table-prefix gcfm_` or set `CF_TABLE_PREFIX=gcfm_`.
+You can also configure `migrator.table_prefix: gcfm_` in your YAML config.
 The migrator will automatically create `<prefix>registry_schema_version` on first run.